moliver28/research-handbook/content/handbook/support/knowledge-base.md

 - You have been added as approvers so we can merge timely content without needing to wait for an editor.
 - Focus on the technical correctness of the content.
 No need to be overly concerned with style and formatting.
-- After approving and merging, then tag a KB editor in the MR for further review.
+- After approving and merging, tag a KB editor in the MR for further review.

 ## Becoming a KB editor